-The first thing to understand about herbal tea is that it’s not tea at all!
+The first thing to understand about the different types of herbal tea is that they are not tea at all!
 At least not strictly speaking.
 The tea that we drink with our toast at breakfast is made from leaves of the tea bush, Camellia sinensis.
 It may be green or black, or flavoured – like Earl Grey, which gets its particular perfume from bergamot oil – but it’s still tea.

 A better name for the infusion of herbs or flowers that is called herbal tea is tisane.
 Many different types of herbs and plants have been used for thousands of years for their medicinal properties, and tisanes today are often used in the same way to remedy, revive or relax.
 However many people drink them simply because they like the taste or as an alternative to caffeine-rich tea or coffee.